-F The team of a swimmer whose feet have lost contact with the starting platform (ground, deck, or wall) before the preceding teammate touches the wall shall be disqualified.

-G Mixed relays shall consist of two men and two women who may swim in any order.

-101.7.4 See article 102.9 for additional relay rules.
+- F The team of a swimmer whose feet have lost contact with the starting platform (ground, deck, or wall) before the preceding teammate touches the wall shall be disqualified. - G Mixed relays shall consist of two men and two women who may swim in any order. - H On relays, the second, third, and fourth swimmers are prohibited from starting from the top of the adjustable setting back plate.
+A swimmer must have at least part of one foot in contact with the starting platform in front of the adjustable setting back plate. - 101.7.4 See article 102.9 for additional relay rules.